brentjm/image-analysis/README.md

 ## Additional steps to setup the Image data and UI App

 ## Steps to populate image data in DB (Only required if you want to populate new images in DB else it will be populated with the default images)
-Connect to Postgres database
-Convert and load the image into numpy array and insert into DB
+This step will connect to Postgres database, convert and load the image into numpy array and insert into DB

 1. Navigate to python directory
 `cd python`
 2. Copy all the images which you want to store in DB and rename them in the below format(starting from 0 to n)